 Sierra Bainbridge: If you're taking a holistic view of the problem, then the solution also begins to be a holistic view.

 MASS came up with designs to turn the blighted creek into beautiful park space that would run all through Poughkeepsie.

 Sierra Bainbridge: Each project has to not solve for that one thing.
 We have to be thinking about how much can we make design have the biggest possible impact.

 It's a lesson MASS believes can apply in many American cities.
 They have projects now in Cleveland, Birmingham, and Santa Fe.
 And their gospel of architecture serving society has reached inside that ivory tower whose teachings they once found lacking.
-Last spring, Murphy taught lessons he learned in Rwanda, back at Harvard.
+In 2021, Murphy taught lessons he learned in Rwanda, back at Harvard.